nirmata/pov/enterprise-kyverno/upgrade-tests/README.md

 ## Upgrade tests across different versions of N4K & Kyverno OSS

-This repository contains a Chainsaw test that automates testing of the following upgrade sequence:
+This guide contains a Chainsaw test that automates testing of the following upgrade sequence:

 ```sh
 OSS 1.10 --> N4K 1.10 --> N4K 1.11 --> OSS 1.11
 ```

-The test uses YAML manifests to emulate the ArgoCD upgrade which will render manifests from a helm chart.
+The test uses YAML manifests to emulate the ArgoCD upgrade which will render manifests from a Helm chart.

 The steps followed at each installation are:

 ## Pre-Requisites

-1. Install a cluster on Kind
+1. Install a Kind cluster

 2. All tests are run on Kubernetes v1.28